 Cheesecake seems to be everyone’s favorite dessert, but there seems to be a disagreement over how to make a cheesecake in the first place.
-The original cheesecake was the baked one, and it’s the ones most people grew up with.
-Then, at some point, no bake cheesecake came around, along with springform pans.
-And now everyone debated whether they should go bake or no bake for this weekend’s cheesecake.
+The original cheesecake was the baked one, and it’s the one most people grew up with.
+Then, at some point, no-bake cheesecake came around, along with springform pans.
+And now everyone debated whether they should go bake or no-bake for this weekend’s cheesecake.

 Bake vs no bake cheesecake

 The main differences between baked and no bake cheesecake is in the ingredients, as well as the method of cooking.
 Baked cheesecake contains eggs, and it relies on them to give a rich, creamy, and sometimes airy texture.
 And it needs to be baked because it has eggs, and they need heat to fluff up.

 No bake cheesecake is more beginner friendly, requires no eggs, and can simply be set in the fridge overnight.
 It needs no heat, but it may not be as sturdy as a baked cheesecake.

 Also if you’re looking to make your cheesecake vegan, a no-bake is easier to adapt than a baked one.
 Actually let’s take a look at these differences closer.

 1. Baked cheesecake contains eggs

 Baked cheesecake is the original cheesecake, and it comes from a time when fridges weren’t around.
 So setting something in the fridge was not really an option.
 Instead, desserts were mostly set in the oven.

 If you’re fine with eggs, then baked cheesecake is definitely up your alley.
 You can tweak the way your cheesecake ends up by changing the eggs.
 If you’re looking for a rich and dense cheesecake, use just the yolks.

 But if you want an airy, fluffy cake make sure to whip the egg whites and fold them into the batter, like when you’re baking a cake layer.